fireundubh/playwithfire/pyro.md

 ### Compiling

-First, install `pipenv`.
+#### Install Pipenv

 Python | Command
 :--- | :--
 CPython | `pip install pipenv`
 Anaconda | `conda install -c conda-forge pipenv`

-Set up the pipenv environment:
+#### Install Dependencies

-1. Change the current working directory to the Pyro source folder.
+1. Change the current working directory (CWD) to the Pyro source folder.
 2. Run: `pipenv install`

-The build process uses [Nuitka](https://nuitka.net/) which will be installed in the project environment by pipenv.
-Nuitka will need **clang**, **mingw**, or **MSVC**.
-To use MSVC, you will need to use the Developer Command Prompt for a Nuitka-supported version of MSVC.
+#### Run the Build Script

+The build process requires [Nuitka](https://nuitka.net/)  and the Visual Studio build tools.
+Nuitka was installed in the previous step.

-Using the Developer Command Prompt, or any shell with access to development tools, run:
+Using the Developer Command Prompt for Visual Studio, change the CWD to the Pyro source folder and run:

-`pipenv run python build.py`
+`pipenv run python build.py` or `python build.py`

-Executing this command will create a `pyro.dist` directory that contains the executable and required libraries and modules.
+Executing the build script will create a `pyro.dist` directory that contains the executable and required libraries and modules.
 A ZIP archive will be created in the `bin` folder.

-#### Build Script
+##### Build Script

 The build script has three arguments.